Rifts in Rafts: Acknowledgements

-We thank Michelle Driscoll who made some of the first movies of these expanding rafts in our lab.
-We are also grateful to Daniel Hexner, James Sethna, Vincenzo Vitelli, Sungyon Lee and Xiang Cheng for enlightening discussions about how to think about this system.
-This work was supported primarily by the National Science Foundation (MRSEC program NSF-DMR 2011854).
-KIT was supported in part by Government Scholarship to Study Abroad by the Ministry of Education in Taiwan and by the Simons Foundation for the collaboration Cracking the Glass Problem Award \#348125.
+We thank M. Driscoll who made some of the first movies of these expanding rafts in our lab.
+We are also grateful to D. Hexner, J. Sethna, V. Vitelli, S. Lee and X. Cheng for enlightening discussions about how to think about this system.
+Funding: This work was supported primarily by the National Science Foundation (MRSEC program NSF-DMR 2011854).
+K.-I. T. was supported in part by Government Scholarship to Study Abroad by the Ministry of Education in Taiwan and by the Simons Foundation for the collaboration Cracking the Glass Problem Award \#348125.